vatnz-dev/sops/docs/terminal/atma.md

 Aircraft released to ATMA may be tracked direct to a fix or assigned a heading to aid with sequencing or for the benifit of the pilot.

 Aircraft must climb to A030 on the extended runway centreline before turning North on departure.
-Aircraft may be turned south passing A005.
+Aircraft may be turned South passing A005.

+ATMA may track aircraft direct to the following positions without coordintation to OCR, RAN and BAY.
+Any waypoint before or abeam NP in RAN including LAKAR.
+HN, TAPAT, BOGUN

 ## Arrivals